LostRuins/lite.koboldai.net/README.md

 - Concedo

 Changelog of KoboldAI Lite 25 Feb 2023:
-- Massive overhaul of horde integration.
-Now supports the new merge with combined stable horde!
+- **Massive overhaul** of horde integration.
+Now Lite supports the new merge with combined stable horde!
 - But even better, it's also backwards compatible.
-Now KoboldAI Lite supports **multiple Horde clusters** from both types.
+Now KoboldAI Lite *also* supports **multiple Horde clusters** from both types together.
 It is able to retrieve model and worker lists from any number of different Horde clusters, and combine them into a unified list, automatically dispatching requests and receiving responses from the correct endpoints.
-If your selected API key is incompatible with the selected cluster, it will instead use the anonymous key.
-If a worker is duplicated on multiple clusters, the merged horde cluster will be prioritized.
+- If your selected API key is incompatible with the selected cluster, it will instead use the anonymous key.
+- Each model and worker on each cluster is annotated with a symbol, if a worker is duplicated on multiple clusters you can use this to tell them apart.
 - Added text chunk highlighting in edit mode, selecting the cursor on text in edit mode will now highlight the parent chunk.
 - Display the horde username when selecting API key, and shows which cluster it belongs to
 - Hide API keys when not selected (as a password field)